knowself/ConstituentCircle/README.md

 - **Convex**: ^1.20.0
 - **Next.js**: ^15.2.0

+## Convex Configuration

+Constituent Circle uses Convex as its backend service, providing database storage, real-time data synchronization, and serverless functions.

+### Schema Design

+Our database schema is defined in `convex/schema.ts` and includes the following tables:

+- **Users**: Stores user accounts with authentication information
+- **Sessions**: Manages authentication sessions
+- **Profiles**: Contains extended user profile information
+- **Communications**: Tracks communications between representatives and constituents
+- **Constituents**: Stores constituent-specific information

+### Function Organization

+Convex functions are organized by domain and type:

+- **Queries**: Read-only functions that fetch data
+- **Mutations**: Functions that modify data
+- **Actions**: Functions that can perform side effects like calling external APIs

+### Authentication System

+The authentication system implements a dual-path login strategy:

+1. **Admin Login** (`/admin/login`): Restricted to users with the 'admin' role
+2. **Main Login** (`/login`): Primary login path for all non-admin users

+### Best Practices

+- Use appropriate validators for all function arguments and return types
+- Organize functions by domain in separate files
+- Use indexes for efficient queries
+- Implement proper error handling

+For detailed documentation on our Convex implementation, see the [Convex Configuration Documentation](memorybank/convexConfiguration.md).

 ## Examples

 Our tools help representatives have more meaningful conversations with their constituents.
 For example, when discussing climate change: